kawamataryo/deno-api-exapmle-with-servest/README.md

 # RESTful API exapmle with Deno and Servest

-This is an RESTfull API example with deno and servest.
+This is an RESTfull API example with Deno and Servest.

 ## Usage